elleem/reading-notes/301/reading15.md

 Uses a link for a pc, or phone, so that input-constrained devices, can authorize the device

-What is Resource Owner Password Flow? highly trusted applications can use the flow to request users provide credentials using an interative form
+What is Resource Owner Password Flow? highly trusted applications can use the flow to request users provide credentials using an interactive form